Chesterkxng/alx-system_engineering-devops/0x01-shell_permissions/README.md

 : a script that changes group owner of a file 100-change-owner-and-group
+: a script that changes owner and group owner 101-symbolic-link-permissions
-: a script that changes owner and group owner
+: a script that changes owner and a group owner of a symbolic link